 Bourbon balls are a Christmas tradition here in Texas — and probably most of the south.
 Sweet and chocolatey, they’ve got a definite bourbon kick with each bite.
-Most bourbon ball recipes include vanilla wafers or graham crackers and I’ve just never found any low carb cookie that worked.
+Sometimes, instead of being dipped in chocolate, they are rolled in powdered sugar.

 These are delicious but they are even better the second day.
 Keep in mind, these are full of raw bourbon so keep them away from the kids.